lupyuen/lupyuen.github.io/src/marathon.md

 1. Remember to do [__Strength Training__](TODO).
 Gym not necessary, dumbbells will do.
 (Think: Squats with Dumbbells, great for strengthening the groin)

 _What's the distance for our First Long Run?
-10% Weekly Increment: How soon will it reach 42 km?_
+For 10% Weekly Increment: How soon will it reach 42 km?_

 Ah remember that 10% is the __Compounded Weekly Increment__...